 MIT makes financial support available to graduate students from a variety of sources and in several different forms.
 Some forms of support are granted solely on the basis of merit; others are granted on the basis of financial need, a combination of merit and need, or on other factors.
 Neither the department nor the Institute has the financial resources to provide support for all deserving students.
-Thus, it is important that prospective students explore sources of aid available outside MIT to find means for financing their graduate programs.
+Because of this, it is important that prospective students explore sources of aid available outside MIT to find means for financing their graduate programs.

-For graduate students, a scholarship is an award that provides partial or full tuition only.
+A scholarship is an award that provides partial or full tuition only.